CatoTH/html2opendocument/README.md

-This is a side project from [Antragsgrün](https://github.com/CatoTH/antragsgruen).
+This is a simple PHP-library to create create OpenDocument Text- and Spreadsheet-files (ODT / ODS) from HTML-formatted text.

+It does not support formulae / calculations in spreadsheets.
+The focus lies on formatted text.

+## Example Scripts

 A demo script for the OpenDocument Text converter using the default template: